SchmollerLab/Cell_ACDC/README.md

 3. Clone the source code with the command `git clone https://github.com/SchmollerLab/Cell_ACDC.git`.
 If you are on Windows you might need to install `git` first.
 Install it from [here](https://git-scm.com/download/win).
 4. Navigate to the `Cell_ACDC` folder with the command `cd Cell_ACDC`.
 5. Update conda with `conda update conda`.
 Optionally, consider removing unused packages with the command `conda clean --all`
-6. Create a new conda environment with the command `conda create -n acdc python=3.9`
+6. Create a new conda environment with the command `conda create -n acdc_dev python=3.9`
-7. Activate the environment with the command `conda activate acdc`
+7. Activate the environment with the command `conda activate acdc_dev`
 8. Upgrade pip with the command `python -m pip install --upgrade pip`
 9. Install Cell-ACDC with the command `pip install -e .`.
 The `.` at the end of the command means that you want to install from the current folder in the terminal.
 This must be the `Cell_ACDC` folder that you cloned before.
 10. OPTIONAL: If you need tensorflow run the command `pip install tensorflow`.